floshin/acrolib/glossary.md

 * Categorg G: One footed Backbends/Arches

+#### Base Positions

+* **Base Position** is the position of a base during the performance of an element, e.g. while holding the top in a static hold, including the particular bases of support.
+Due to the plethora of possible positions it is difficult to categorise them.
+One way of differentiation would be to have one category for lying positions, one for sitting, kneeling and standing positions and so forth.
+The ToD seems to prefer to not categorise them in this way, instead considering bent arms vs. straight arms as the most essential differentiation.

 #### Motions

 * **Motion** is a change of position, going from one position to another.
 Motions are differentiated into *Base Motions* and *Top Motions*.
 An example for a base motion is to move from a standing position into a sitting position while holding the partner in a handstand.
 An example for a top motion is to move from a straight handstand into an arched handstand while standing on the hands of the base.
 In German a motion is called a "Verwandlung" (transformation).